 Tarangire National Park

-Tarangire National Park covers approximately 2,600 square miles (6,700 square km) and lies to the south of a large open grass plain in southern Masai land, 70 miles (115 km) from Arusha.
+Tarangire park covers about 2,600 sq. miles (6,700 sq. km) and lies to the south of a large open grass plain in southern Masai land, 70 miles (115 km) from Arusha also, it’s the sixth largest park in Tanzania.

-Also, it is the sixth largest national park in Tanzania.
-Tarangire is commonly famous for its abundant bird life over 550.
-Visitors are frequently entertained by encounters with browsing elephants, which inhabit this park in the large herds.
+Tarangire is usually notable for its easy bird life over 550.
+Visitors are often pleased by encounters with browsing elephants, which inhabit this park in the large herds.

-Other animals that can be seen include buffalo, giraffe, zebra, elands, warthogs, greater kudu, gerenuks, and impalas.
-Huge magnificent baobab trees, In conclusion, the Tarangire River, and volcanic mountain ranges add to the scenic splendor of this unique national park.
+Other animals that may be seen include buffalo, giraffe, zebra, elands, warthogs, greater kudu, gerenuks, and impalas.
+Huge impressive baobab trees, In conclusion, the Tarangire River, and volcanic mountain ranges add to the scenic splendor of this unique national park.

 Where is Tarangire and How big is it?